errantmind/faf-dns-proxy/README.md

 ## How To Use This (Windows)?

-1. Clone this repository and build it using `cargo +nightly build --release`.
+1. Clone this repository and build it using `cargo build --release -p faf-dns-proxy`.
 2. Open Powershell and run the newly built binary.
 It should not require elevated privileges, but you may need to run Powershell as administrator on some versions of Windows.
 3. Navigate to your system's network settings and change your system's primary DNS resolver to 127.0.0.1.
 Leave the 'alternative' empty.
 4. Browse some websites to check and see if it is working.
 You should see resolution information for each website you visit in the Powershell window.
 If you don't, you may need to disable your brower's built-in DNS proxying service.
 This is usually in your brower's network settings and may be called `DoH` or `DNS over HTTPS`.